sooftware/kospeech/README.md

 You can train the model by above command.
  If you want to train by default setting, you can train by `Defaulting setting` command.
- or you want to train by custom setting, you can designate hyperparameters by `Custom setting` command.
+ Or if you want to train by custom setting, you can designate hyperparameters by `Custom setting` command.

 ### Step 3: Run `infer.py`